 Something Different - Grilling Your Turkey

-She agreed, and we fired up the grill.
-That is, I turned on the gas.
-I don't think I would attempt this without a gas grill because a 12-pound bird takes 2.4 hours to cook.
-I don't know how you would keep the coals hot all that time.
+Well, I turned on the gas.
+I wouldn’t attempt this on a charcoal grill—a 12-pound bird takes about 2.4 hours to cook, and I’m not sure how you’d keep the coals hot for that long.

-Whether grilling or roasting a turkey, the trick is to cook the dark meat to a minimum of 170 degrees F without drying out the breast meat.
-Easier said than done.
+Grilling or roasting, the key is cooking the dark meat to at least 170°F without drying out the breast.
+Easier said than done!

 Tips For Grilling a Turkey

-Trimming Tip - I've heard this in other cookbooks, and it makes sense.
-Cut out the wishbone for easier carving.
-I do this whenever I roast a chicken too.
+Trimming Tip: Cut out the wishbone for easier carving.
+I do this with every chicken I roast, too.
+It’s a game-changer.

 Equipment

-You will need something to catch the drippings from the cooking turkey so you can use them to make a sauce and prevent the drippings from staining your driveway.
-We just purchased a new Weber grill since we moved back East, and I was thrilled to see they are now designed to hold a small tin foil pan to catch the grease.
+You’ll need something to catch the turkey drippings for making sauce and to prevent grease from staining your driveway.
+We recently bought a new Weber grill after moving back East, and I was happy to see it has a spot for a small tin foil pan to catch the drippings.

-I would still use a shallow roasting pan to catch the drippings.
-Check your grill to figure out what size you will need before you start, or you will end up running to the supermarket that is most likely closed for the holiday.
-I've been there.
+Even so, I recommend using a shallow roasting pan to catch all the drippings.
+Make sure to check your grill to figure out what size you’ll need before you start, or you might find yourself scrambling to the store—only to discover it’s closed for the holiday.
+Trust me, I’ve been there.

-And if your grill does not come with a built-in thermometer, you will need to purchase a cheap oven thermometer to keep track of the grill temperature.
+Finally, if your grill doesn’t have a built-in thermometer, pick up a cheap oven thermometer to monitor the grill temperature while cooking.

 Grilling Technique

-The way this works is by using indirect heat.
-You only turn on one side of the grill and place the turkey on the other.
+This method uses indirect heat.
+You turn on only one side of the grill and place the turkey on the other side.

-You will control the temperature by opening and closing the grill lid.
-If the interior temperature is too hot, open the lid for a few seconds to cool it off.
+Control the heat by adjusting the grill lid.
+If the temperature gets too high, open the lid for a few seconds to cool it down.

-I remember cooking our turkey on a crisp, cold day, running back and forth from the football game on television to the grill outside all the time, thinking this was not going to work out, but it did and we were thrilled with the results.
+I remember cooking our turkey on a crisp, cold day.
+I kept running back and forth from the football game to the grill, thinking it wouldn’t work.
+But it did, and we were thrilled with the results.

 Timing the rotations